-3. Trellis Implementation
+3. TRELLIS IMPLEMENTATION

 Trellis synthesizes host and link virtualization technologies into a single, coherent system.
 In this section, we explain the implementation decisions we made when building Trellis to achieve our goals of speed, flexibility, and, where applicable, isolation.
+Our approach is based on the system building philosophy of customizing and combining existing building blocks.
+In this section, we explain the implementation decisions we made when building Trellis to achieve our goals.